torvalds/linux/Documentation/userspace-api/media/v4l/vidioc-dbg-g-chip-info.rst

 (`https://linuxtv.org/lists.php <https://linuxtv.org/lists.php>`__)
 so it can be fixed.

-Additionally the Linux kernel must be compiled with the ``CONFIG_VIDEO_ADV_DEBUG`` option to enable this ioctl.
+Additionally the GNU/Linux kernel must be compiled with the ``CONFIG_VIDEO_ADV_DEBUG`` option to enable this ioctl.

 To query the driver applications must initialize the ``match.type`` and